saradhaa37/PearsonTechnicalTest/Section_B/Scenario_B1/README.md

-How do you parametrize using JMeter with an example?
+How do you parameterize using JMeter with an example?

 Solution:

-We can parametrize in several ways using JMeter-
+We can parameterize in several ways using JMeter-

 =>CSV Data Set Config(most commonly used)